Kot-r/petsim-images/README.md

 To get a certain image, you can use `(game).biggamesapi.io/api/collection/(collection)` and find the thumbnail, then, remove the "rbxassetid://" and add ".png" at the end, that's the file name!

-Images update and automatically upload here once per 2 hours to prevent rate limits!
+Images update and automatically upload here once per ~2 hours to prevent rate limits!

 Tip: you can use the `image_missing.png` file if the image is missing!

-NOTE: Only pets are currently supported!
+##### NOTE: Only pets are currently supported!
 But works with both PS99 & Pets GO

+> Current Script Version: 1.0
+>
+> Recent Changes: added `shiny.png`!